Controllable Sequence Editing for Biological and Clinical Trajectories: Extended Related Work

 \xhdr{Delayed sequence editing vs.~long-horizon forecasting} While long-horizon forecasting and delayed sequence editing both predict the sequence or covariates at a future time $t_j$, delayed sequence editing does not require autoregressive predictions from $t_i$ to $t_j$, which can lead to accumulation of error.
 Instead, delayed sequence editing allows skipping directly to $t_j$ from $t_i$ in a single step.

-\xhdr{Intuition for \name's conditional sequence generation architecture} We leverage the state-of-the-art conditional sequence generation setup~\cite{vaswani2017attention, narasimhan2024time, jing2024towards, zhang2023survey, beck2024xlstm}.
+\xhdr{Intuition for \name's conditional sequence generation architecture} We leverage the state-of-the-art conditional sequence generation setup~\citep{vaswani2017attention, narasimhan2024time, jing2024towards, zhang2023survey, beck2024xlstm, valevski2024diffusion}.
 The \underline{\textit{sequence encoder}} extracts features from historical covariates to learn a hidden representation that captures relevant information for the generation task.
 Any encoder (e.g.,~pretrained multivariate foundation model) can be used with \name.
 The \underline{\textit{condition adapter}} projects the condition token to a shared latent space with the sequence and time representations.
 Because condition tokens are generated by a pretrained foundation model (e.g., ESM2, a protein language model that learns on protein sequences), they capture information that allows \name to generalize to conditions that have not been observed in the training dataset (e.g.,~based on shared evolutionary information between protein sequences).
-The \underline{\textit{concept encoder}} (\name only) learns a representation (temporal concepts) that captures information about the condition at the next time step, historical conditions, and historical covariates.
-The \underline{\textit{concept decoder}} (\name only) generates a sequence by applying the learned concepts to the covariates at the last time step $t_i$. \underline{\textit{With these components}}, \name can generate sequences based on high-dimensional sequences at any future time point and condition. \underline{\textit{Without the sequence encoder}}, it would be computationally challenging to operate directly on the input historical sequences. \underline{\textit{Without the condition adapter}}, \name and state-of-the-art conditional generation models cannot generalize well to unseen conditions in the training dataset. \underline{\textit{Without the concept encoder or decoder}}, the model may inaccurately generate sequences (refer to Sections~\ref{results:r1}-\ref{results:r3}, and \ref{results:wot_cf} for empirical results).
+The \textbf{\underline{\textit{concept encoder}} (\name only)} learns a representation (temporal concepts) that captures information about the condition at the next time step, historical conditions, and historical covariates.
+The final GELU activation layer transforms its input into values that are $\gtrsim 0$, which are interpreted by the concept decoder as the trajectories (or rates of change) of covariates between time steps $t_i$ and $t_j$.
+The \textbf{\underline{\textit{concept decoder}} (\name only)} generates a sequence by applying the learned temporal concepts to the covariates at the last time step $t_i$.
+Element-wise multiplication between the learned temporal concepts and the covariates at $t_i$ is a suitable operation because it is less sensitive to covariates with different units of measurements, which are commonly observed in clinical sequences (Sec.~\ref{appendix:labs},~\ref{appendix:mimic3synthetic}).
+Further, applying the temporal concepts in a single step (via element-wise multiplication) allows users to directly intervene on the temporal concepts and simulate the effects of the intervention as a counterfactual trajectory (Sec.~\ref{appendix:t1d}). \underline{\textit{With these components}}, \name can generate sequences based on high-dimensional sequences at any future time point and condition. \underline{\textit{Without the sequence encoder}}, it would be computationally challenging to operate directly on the input historical sequences. \underline{\textit{Without the condition adapter}}, \name and state-of-the-art conditional generation models cannot generalize well to unseen conditions in the training dataset. \underline{\textit{Without the concept encoder or decoder}}, the model may inaccurately generate sequences (refer to Sections~\ref{results:r1}-\ref{results:r3}, and \ref{results:wot_cf} for empirical results).